SennDegrare/KSP2021/README.md

 # KSP2021
 Work submitted at KSP 2021
 Data from a comet orbitting the sun as seen from the Earth frame is used to project its trajectory.
 It is assumed that the comet is only significantly affected by the solar gravitational force.
+Jupyter notebook is used to create the ipynb file.